janko/rodauth-rails/README.md

 The install generator will create a migration for tables used by the Rodauth features enabled by default.
-For any additional features, you can use the migration generator to create the corresponding tables:
+For any additional features, you can use the migration generator for creating the required tables:

 ```sh
 $ rails generate rodauth:migration otp sms_codes recovery_codes